Smash powers and traces on parametrized spectra: An application of rigidity: Structures on the homotopy bicategory

 \subsection{Shadows and Fuller structure}

-We now turn to the proof that $\Ex$ has shadows and an $n$-Fuller structure.
+We now turn to the proof that $\Ex$ has a shadowed $n$-Fuller structure.
 As in the previous subsection, we separate the proof according to how we define the subcategory of \fibrant objects.
 We start with the cases where the \fibrant objects can be taken to be the level $h$-fibrant spectra and the unit objects $U_A$: